Activating Voters of Color: Power, Place and Participation

 Lisa García Bedolla |

-This analysis is based on a review of the literature on mobilization among voters of color that is available from academic journals, research reports, and the Analyst Institute website.
+Funded by the Civic Participation Action Fund (CPAF), this analysis is based on a review of the literature on mobilization among voters of color that is available from academic journals, research reports, and the Analyst Institute website.
 That search yielded 278 experiments conducted over the past two decades and twenty additional studies looking at how institutional and other factors had a causal impact on voter turnout among voters of color.

 “Voters of color” are not monolithic.
 Each racial group is a collective of persons differentiated from others by cultural forms, practices, special needs or capacities, structure of power or privilege.
 Consequently, one strategy will not mobilize these very different types of voters.
 That is why studies need to consider heterogeneous treatment effects – the possibility that the same treatment will have a different effect within and across groups.
 It is with this in mind that this analysis should be interpreted.